Barcelona’s most iconic churches

 The FC Barcelona shield on a window

 If you look carefully, you can see FC Barcelona’s Shield in one of the windows.
-This is an homage to the club for helping to restore the church’s windows, which were severely damaged during the Spanish Civil War and the anarchist revolt of 1936.
+This is an homage to the club for its efforts in restoring the church’s windows, which were severely damaged during the Spanish Civil War and the anarchist revolt of 1936.

 4. The church of Santa Maria del Pi

-Another beautiful church in the Gothic Quarter is the Basilica of Santa Maria del Pi, or, in English, Saint Mary of the Pine Tree.
-The name comes from a legend: Two wood choppers from the Middle Ages saw the image of the Virgin Mary in a pine tree.
+Another beautiful church in the Gothic Quarter is the Basilica of Santa Maria del Pi (Saint Mary of the Pine Tree in English).
+The name originates from a legend: Two woodchoppers from the Middle Ages saw the image of the Virgin Mary in a pine tree.

-The highlights are the rose window, one of the biggest in the world, and the central nave, supported only by its buttresses.
+The highlights include the rose window, one of the largest in the world, and the central nave, which is supported only by its buttresses.
 They are an absolute delight to see and represent the magnificence of Catalan Gothic very well.
-The inside is surprisingly rich and spacious, contrasting with the outside, which is much more sober and compacted.
+The inside is surprisingly rich and spacious, contrasting with the outside, which is much more sober and compact.

 The Basilica of Montserrat, nestled amidst the stunning Montserrat mountain range in Catalonia, is a revered pilgrimage site and architectural marvel.
 Its dramatic location and spiritual significance draw visitors from around the world.
 It’s one of the few active monasteries in Catalonia, home to around 60 Benedictine monks.
 Every year, 3 million people visit this monastery to admire its beauty.